The following is a list of the most commonly asked questions about applying to the Christina Seix Academy.

 QWhen will a decision be made on my application?

-The Academy will make decisions on admission of a child by March of every year.
+The Academy will make decisions on admission of a child by the Spring of every year.

 QMy child is older than 3 years old, can I still apply?